xiaoyang-sde/knowledge-base/docs/javascript-tutorial/02-browser-document-events-interfaces/02-introduction-to-events.md

 * * `capture`: the phase where to handle the event
 * * `passive`: the handler will not call `preventDefault()`

-To remvoe a listener, we need to use the same function.
+To remove a listener, we need to use the same function.
 If we don’t store the function in a variable, then we can’t remove it.

 ### Event object